pact-foundation/pact-jvm/provider/junit/README.md

 There are methods on the consumer DSLs that can provider an expression that contains variables (like '/api/user/${id}' for the path).
 The provider state callback can then return a map for values, and the `id` attribute from the map will be expanded in the expression.
 For this to work, just make your provider state method return a Map of the values.
+The injected values will fall back to the provider state parameters if the state change method does not return a value.

 ### Using multiple classes for the state change methods